Atlanta History Center

 Turning Point, the American Civil War

 Turning Point conveys the story of the Civil War that divided the country.
-Here you will walk through time and some fifteen hundred original Union and Confederate artifacts of the Civil War as your guide.
-Throughout the exhibit you come to understand the hardships and terrors of the war.
+Here, you will walk through time with some 1,500 original Union and Confederate Civil War artifacts as your guide.
+Throughout the exhibit, you come to understand the hardships and terrors of the war.
 The 1864 Battle of Atlanta was a turning point in the war.
 The surrender of the city to General Sherman would ultimately lead to the end of the end of the war.

-This exhibit is a fascinating look at the history of Atlanta through memories of its citizens.
-Through their individual stories and artifacts displayed they retell poignant, personal and important points about Atlanta’s past.
+This exhibit is a fascinating look at the history of Atlanta through the memories of its citizens.
+Through their individual stories and artifacts displayed, they retell poignant, personal, and important points about Atlanta’s past.

 Fair Play: The Bobby Jones Story

 There is much more to see at the Atlanta History Center.
-Be sure and put this on your must see list.
+Be sure to put this on your must-see list.
 At AHC, you can see it all!